What we do, how it works, and why it matters.

 States can't directly regulate federal officers or block lawful federal operations.
 But they absolutely can control their own resources: who accesses state databases, what state employees help with, which facilities are available for federal use.
 That's the distinction.

 Historically, states with strong due-process policies have not faced funding cuts.
-The federal government has limited tools to punish states for exercising their constitutional prerogatives.
+The federal government has limited tools to punish states for exercising their sovereign prerogatives.
 That said, we recommend states consult their own legal counsel on specific legislation.

 Please do.
 Contact us for background, data access, or interviews.
+Select "Press Inquiry" on the form.